 - 9.15.4 This permission does not relieve the competitor of complete responsibility for his take-off, including adequate lift to clear obstacles and other balloons, and to continue safely in flight.
-A competitor taking off without permission, whether due to loss of control or any other reason, may be penalised up to 500 competition points - 9.15.5 If the balloon does not take off within 30 seconds, permission to take off maybe cancelled by the launchmaster.
+A competitor taking off without permission, whether due to loss of control or any other reason, may be penalised up to 500 competition points - If the balloon does not take off within 30 seconds, permission to take off may be 9.15.5 cancelled by the launchmaster.